devknowledge/devknowledge.github.io/_posts/2020-10-18-how-to-reverse-string-in-java.markdown

 ```

 In this example, we are using String concatenation.
 But as `Strings` are immutables in java, this code will create `text.length()`
 String objects in the JVM!
-So this example shows bad performance and bad memory management.
-To fix this problem, we are going to use
-the `StringBuilder` as shown in the next example.
+To fix this bad memory management, we are going to use the `StringBuilder` as shown in the next example.

 ## Example 2